NOTE: What is lambda calculus

 \[

-\begin{aligned} & and\;true\;true \to (\lambda t. \lambda f. t) \equiv true \\& and\;true\;false \to (\lambda t. \lambda f. f) \equiv false \end{aligned}
+\begin{aligned} & and\;true\;true \to (\lambda t. \lambda f. t) \equiv true \\& and\;true\;false \to (\lambda t. \lambda f. f) \equiv false \end{aligned}\]

-or and not function:
+and not

 \[

-\begin{aligned} & or := \lambda a. \lambda b. a\;a\;b \\& not := \lambda a. a\;false\;true \end{aligned}
+\begin{aligned} & or := \lambda a. \lambda b. a\;a\;b \\& not := \lambda a. a\;false\;true \end{aligned}\]

-We even can create ifThenElse:
+We even can create ifThenElse

 \[ ifThenElse := \lambda a. \lambda b. \lambda c. a\;b\;c \]